ntop/PF_RING/doc/README.dag.md

 DAG SDK installed.

-PF_RING has native support for Endace DAG adapters, the DAG SDK needs to be installed in order to enable the DAG module when configuring/compiling the pf_ring library.
+PF_RING has native support for Endace DAG adapters, the DAG SDK needs to be installed in order to enable the DAG module at runtime.

 ## Installation
 In order to get up and running with a DAG adapter just run the following commands.